∞ STAGE THREE ∞

 “Smoked lox and cheese trays,” Bryce smiled, as she wrapped his arm, pulling him away.
 “Twenty-six years together, the woman reads me like a road map…”

 I recalled Moon’s reverential remark once about going a long way to see the likes of a Sydney Mendel.
-But where was this veneer, this creative sophistication when we were sleeping bagging it in Utah.
+But where was this veneer, this creative sophistication when we were sleeping bagging it in Utah?
 Who was she, all told?
 Melissa, I knew: quilts and pottery and macramé—Earth shoes momma with basic co evolutionary, cohabitational braids.
-But this, these masterful visions in textured mattes and glaring frames: either I was something or she was simply slumming.
+But this, these finished masterful visions in textured mattes and glaring frames: either I was something or she was simply slumming.

 My armpits rained acrid over that one; I felt at once bolstered and betrayed.
 What was up with her, anyway?
 I got that fetching invite, then torched bridges for the past 2,000 miles, for chrissake, only to cross the wire underdressed, underfed and underbred.
+What was I missing here?
+Did I misread something between the lines?
+Was this perfumed invite of hers heart to Heartland, or neither here nor there?

 “No, young man, coarse, ” remarked a matronly women in I Magnin evening dress and a wraparound shoulder stole, studying one of Sydney’s charcoal sketches like an oncologist a malignant X-ray.
 The arthritic old pudge folded up her bifocals and made for the nearest hors d’ oeuvres tray.
 “Unrefined, juvenile, devoid of nuance or discernible composition—a Diebenkorn, she’s definitely not.
 What is that object supposed to be there, a plumber’s helper?”

-“Hey, what do you know, you…crone,” I blurted after her.
+“Hey, what do you know, granny?”
+I blurted after her.
 Honestly, it just slipped out, like a tax lawyer through a loophole.
 I’d just heard the coarse verdict and snapped, turning toward her stumpy little personage with a reflexive flip of my index finger.
 She spun in kind, appalled, and she wasn’t alone.
 Seemed as though the entire gallery gasped in chorus, nailing me to the frame-lined wall with wine-and-cheese consternation.

 These ‘Women At Work’ weren’t women at all, but trim, shapely bodies with beastly extremities.
 Plumbers with web feet and hands, oil riggers with serpentine tentacles, grease monkeys with rash red asses and simian sneers: The only things her acrylic menagerie had in common were intense working postures and monstrous jugs.